-We meet in the early morning at Spokane Airport to fly to Chicago, where we will have time to purchase lunch before our early evening flight to Tel Aviv.
+We meet in the afternoon at Spokane Airport to fly to San Francisco, where we change planes before our early evening flight to Tel Aviv.
 Dinner will be served on board the plane, and we hope to be able to sleep well before our landing in Israel the next day.

 Today we will devote ourselves to the events of Jesus’ ministry of healing and teaching around the home he chose in Capernaum, on the Sea of Galilee.
 We will visit Capernaum itself, as well as sites associated with the Beatitudes, the commissioning of Peter, and the feeding of the Five Thousand.
 We will go out in a boat on the lake, and we will visit the newly-excavated First Century synagogue in Magdala, the home town of ‘the apostle to the apostles’, Mary Magdalene.

 DAY 4: FRIDAY, MARCH 3

 Our morning begins with a visit to the town in which the Good News began– Nazareth, where Mary met the archangel Gabriel.
 We will celebrate the Eucharist in the Episcopal parish, and see its work ‘made flesh’ at the remarkable High School run by the Diocese of Jerusalem.
 After a break for lunch, we will stop at Cana in Galilee, where Jesus performed his first ‘sign’, before closing our day at Mount Tabor, believed by many to be the site of the Transfiguration.
 Return to our lakeside hotel in good time to freshen up before dinner.
 Overnight stay by theSea of Galilee.